 All Pets Veterinary Medical Center Radiology and Ultrasound

 Most people are familiar with x-rays through either personal experience or through their pet having them conducted.
 It is a common procedure and a powerful tool in detecting and treating a variety of conditions.
-Our radiograph services are conducted using state-of-the-art digital equipment and are always interpreted by a board certified radiologist.

 Depending on the part of the pet being radiographed, species of the patient, and calmness of the pet, the patient may be able to remain awake during the procedure.
 Most x-rays do not require sedation.
 Sedation may be required if the animal is in pain, aggressive, or cannot lie still.

 - Tumors or masses

 - Hip dysplasia

 Our facilities and staff here in College Station have the necessary tools at their disposal to conduct high-quality x-rays:

 - Trained and compassionate technicians and veterinarians

 - Portable dental, wing, and paw digital x-ray machine